 Quartz veins of the Ouachita Mountain region in Arkansas were laid down in the late Palaeozoic era around 280 to 245 million years ago, the Quartz veins are between sixty and one hundred feet thick and run from Oklahoma to Arkansas.
 Quartz and other mineral veins were deposited from hot water in the closing stages of mountain building.

-Part of the trigonal crystal system where the most popular crystal form is a six sided prism terminating externally to a pyramid point.
+Part of the trigonal crystal system where the most popular crystal form is a six-sided prism terminating externally to a pyramid point.
 Often twinned, distorted, or intergrown with surrounding quartz crystals.
-Crystals form in a clusters or 'crystal beds'.
-Clusters consist of unconstrained growth into a void, usually attached to matrix at the base of the Quartz structure.
+Crystals form in clusters or 'crystal beds'.
+Clusters consist of unconstrained growth into a void, usually attached to the matrix at the base of the Quartz structure.